-- Combine healthy pasta sauce, pasta, and ground beef or turkey for a quick spaghetti meal.
+Combine healthy pasta sauce, pasta, and ground beef or turkey for a quick spaghetti meal.

-- Canned beans, cheese, and tortillas can make burritos, quesadillas, or soft tacos.
+- Canned beans, cheese, and tortillas are perfect ingredients to make burritos, quesadillas, or soft tacos.

 - Brown rice, frozen mixed vegetables, and eggs make quick stir-fried rice.

 - Make a quick meal with quinoa, veggies (raw or roasted), and roasted chicken topped with a drizzle of pesto.
 Filling and deliscous!

 - Eggs, cheese, and leftover roasted veggies make a great frittata.
-Pair it with a salad for a delicious lunch or dinner.
+Pair it with a salad for a delicious lunch or light dinner.

-- Ground meat or turkey, beans, diced tomatoes, and spices to make a hearty chili.
+- Ground meat or turkey, beans, diced tomatoes, and spices make a hearty chili.
 This is one of my favoirte go-to meals.
 Quick, easy and filling.

 - Keep canned salmon or tuna in your pantry for a quick salad or sandwich.

 - My go-to is a chicken Caesar salad made with romaine lettuce, corn, grilled chicken, and homemade Caesar dressing.

 - Lastly, make your own freezer meals by cooking double the amount of a meal and freezing it.
 If you do this for a week you will have 5 meals ready to go and they will be healthier than purchasing frozen meals or take out.

 8. Avoid Mindless Eating